-TFT (Thought Field Therapy)In Thought Field Therapy, the client focuses on the trauma while tapping on certain acupressure points on the face, hands and body.
+Energy Psychology: The client focuses on the trauma or disturbing memory while holding certain acupuncture points on the face, hands and body.
 This process results in a significant decrease in the level of distress while recalling the memory and the ability to experience the memory as being in the past.
-As with EMDR, significant improvement is often seen in one session.
-More information about TFT can be found at the Association for Comprehensive Energy Psychology (ACEP) website at www.energypsych.org
+It eliminates flashbacks and rumination on the experience.
+A significant improvement is often seen in one session.
+More information about energy psychology can be found at the Association for Comprehensive Energy Psychology (ACEP) website at www.energypsych.org

 TAT (Tapas Acupressure Technique)In TAT, the client focuses on different aspects of the trauma while keeping the hands in a specific position on the head.
 This process also seems to facilitate rapid processing of traumatic material.
 For more information on TAT, see the ACEP website above and also www.tatlife.net.

-Neurofeedback helps calm the traumatized, overaroused brain so that the trauma can be processed.
-It is especially useful when a person has been chronically exposed to trauma.
+Neurofeedback helps calm the traumatized, overaroused brain so that the mind and body stay in a less stressed state and the trauma can be processed.
+It is especially useful when a person has been chronically exposed to trauma, including chronic childhood emotional, physical and sexual abuse and neglect.
 Read more about neurofeedback HERE.